 Graceland Wedding Chapel - Our History

-In 1967, 20 years after our first wedding was performed, an unannounced knock on the door revealed none other than the King of Rock n Roll, Elvis Presley himself.
-On our doorstep.
-Just wanting to come in for a short visit and tour of the chapel.
+In 1967, twenty years after the first wedding was performed, an unannounced knock on the door revealed none other than the King of Rock n Roll himself, Elvis Presley.
+He was on the doorstep and just wanted to come in for a short visit and tour of the chapel.
 This stopover by The King forever changed the destiny of the chapel.
-Love was in the air for Elvis, for later that year he would marry Priscilla Bilyeau at the Aladdin Hotel (presently Planet Hollywood) here in Vegas to accommodate his 250+ guests.
-After Elvis' death in 1977, Gretna Green wedding chapel officially changed its name to Graceland Wedding Chapel in commemoration of the life and visit of Elvis Presley.
+Later that year he would marry Priscilla Bilyeau at the Aladdin Hotel (now Planet Hollywood Resort & Casino) which could easily accommodate his 250+guests.
+After Elvis' death in 1977, Gretna Green Wedding Chapel officially changed its name to Graceland Wedding Chapel in commemoration of the life and chapel visit of Elvis Presley.
 It was that same year that the famed Elvis wedding ceremonies were first introduced by the chapel.

-Since then, and literally thousands of ceremonies later, we have had musical Hollywood icons either marry, renew vows, or just drop by including Jon Bon Jovi, Billy Ray Cyrus, Rob Zombie, Jay Leno, Andie MacDowel, Robin Leach, Leslie Mann, as well as members of groups such as Def Lepard, the Thompson Twins, The Beastie Boys, The Moody Blues, and KISS.
+Over 70 years and literally hundreds of thousands of ceremonies later, we have had many music and Hollywood icons either marry, renew vows, or just drop by the chapel including: Jon Bon Jovi, Billy Ray Cyrus, Rob Zombie, Aaron Neville, Johnny Depp, Jay Leno, Andie MacDowel, Robin Leach, Leslie Mann, as well as members of groups such as Def Lepard, the Thompson Twins, The Beastie Boys, The Moody Blues, and KISS.

 : 1(702)382-0091 or